mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 date: 2022-11-07T10:22:47+02:00
 featured: true
 tags: ["CAPI", "Kubernetes", "DKP", "OpenStack", "Multicluster"]
-excerpt: "Learn how to add the custom CAPI provider for OpenStack (CAPO) and create DPK clusters on top of OpenStack infrastructure"
+excerpt: "Learn how to add the custom CAPI provider for OpenStack (CAPO) and create DKP clusters on top of OpenStack infrastructure"
 feature_image: openstack.png
 ---